VysotskiVadim/pandoc_resume/markdown/resume.md

 --------------------

 Android Academy Minsk
-:   Joined Android Academy Minks in 2019 as a mentor.
+:   One of Android Academy Minsk organizers.
-    Now I'm the member of the Org team.
     I'm in charge of organization and speak on some of our lectures.
     See the [videos](https://youtube.com/playlist?list=PLUxHOqbz8qZ2OL9QNU6A6pRP-Nmke3OyT)